A template to help you design unbeatable multi-step conversion funnels

 A sophisticated, $125m Reese’s Pieces Trail

 It’s not even obvious that the website is a commercial venture.
 On arriving at the website, you’ll be invited to subscribe to the free money-saving email.
-Then, you’ll be shown the valuable best-buy guides that explain, in plain English, how to buy different types of financial service.
+Then, you’ll be shown the valuable best-buy guides that explain, in plain English, how to buy different types of financial services.
 Then, you’ll be introduced to the money-saving forum and many other useful tools.

 The homepage of MoneySavingExpert.com